rgrrrrrba/rgrrrrrba.github.io/_posts/post/2014-04-01-using-idisposable-for-entry-exit-patterns.md

 category: post
 ---

-I don't know if "entry/exit" is the right name for this pattern, but it gets used a lot in client code.
+I don't know if "entry/exit" is the right name for this pattern, but it gets used a lot in client-side code.
 It relates to the use of guard sections and cross-cutting concerns.
 For example, using Caliburn.Micro you might have a WPF viewmodel (implementing `PropertyChangedBase`) that sets  `IsNotifying` flag to false, executes some code that would otherwise cause notifications, then sets the `IsNotifying` flag to true.

 	IsNotifying = false;